 Arizona Interest Rates Laws

-The following table lists the main provisions of Arizona's interest rate laws.
+The following table lists the main provisions of Arizona's interest rate laws and a more comprehensive summary follows.
 See Usury Laws and Limits on Credit Card Interest Rates for a concise overview.

 |Legal Maximum Rate of Interest||10% per year; any rate may be agreed and contracted upon (§44-1201)|